tum-pbs/game-physics-template/README.md

 ```
 cmake --build build
 ```
-The output will tel you where the executable is located.
+The output will tell you where the executable is located.
 You can run it from the command line or from your IDE.

 # Project Structure
 Each exercise has its own branch, usually only providing some additional code needed for the exercise.